Diego Gutiérrez (soccer, born 1972)

-Diego Gutiérrez (born November 3, 1972 in Bogotá, Colombia) is an American retired professional soccer player, who spent his career between Chicago Fire and Kansas City Wizards, both of Major League Soccer, and is currently a radio commentator for ESPN Deportes Kansas City.
+Diego Gutiérrez (born November 3, 1972) is a former professional soccer player, who spent his career between Chicago Fire and Kansas City Wizards, both of Major League Soccer, and is currently a radio commentator for ESPN Deportes Kansas City.
 Born in Colombia, he played for the United States national team.

 Early life and education

-Born in Colombia, Gutiérrez was part of that country's youth teams.
+Born in Colombia, Gutiérrez was part of the country's youth teams.
 He came to the United States to attend the University of Evansville and Rockhurst University.
 He was a 1994 First Team NAIA All American at Rockhurst.

 Club career

 The then-Kansas City Wiz selected Gutiérrez in the second round of the 1996 MLS College Draft.
 Gutiérrez spent two seasons in Kansas City, but missed all of 1997 with an ACL injury.

 Gutiérrez was one of the pioneer players in MLS, playing over 400 professional games.
 Gutiérrez's career took off after he was taken by the Chicago Fire in the 1997 MLS Expansion Draft.
 He helped the expansion club to the 1998 MLS Cup and US Open Cup double, scoring his first goal as a professional in the 2-0 MLS Cup win over D.C.
 United.
-Usually a left back, but equally adept at both defense and midfield, he spent four seasons in Chicago, winning a second Open Cup in 2000.
+Usually a left back, but equally adapts at both defense and midfield, he spent four seasons in Chicago, winning a second Open Cup in 2000.
 Prior to the 2002 season, Gutiérrez was re-acquired by Kansas City, winning his third Open Cup in 2004.
 After the 2005 season, he was traded back to Chicago for Will John and a draft pick.
 In his MLS career, Gutiérrez has scored ten regular season goals and 39 assists, adding that MLS Cup goal and two assists in the playoffs.
 With the season-ending injury of former Fire defender Jim Curtin, the versatile professional filled in as a defender, joining fellow "Fire Original" C.J.
 Brown on the backline.
 In his new defending role, Gutierrez recorded an assist in the October 6 match against the New England Revolution, ranking him fourth overall in Fire career assists leaders with 30 assists through six seasons.
 Gutierrez appeared in 23 league matches for Chicago through the 2007 season, starting in 22.
 Gutiérrez ranks among career leaders for total games played, playoff games played and assists.

 On February 4, 2008, Gutierrez, the 2007 U.S. Soccer Federation/MLS Humanitarian of the Year, announced that the 2008 season would be the last of his professional playing career.

 International career

-Gutiérrez became a United States citizen in 2000, and received one cap with the U.S. national team, coming on December 9, 2001 against South Korea.
+Gutiérrez became a United States citizen in 2000, and received one cap with the U.S. national team, coming on December 9, 2001, against South Korea.
 He represented the United States at the international level, as a member of the U.S. National Team from 2001 through 2005.